Pujakadayat/compiler/README.md

 - Good separation of concepts into modularized files
 - Able to iterate quickly on all aspects of the compiler

+## Limitations

+- Does not support function calls with more than 8 parameters
+- Cannot nest function calls i.e. `sum(sum(2, 3), 5)`
+- Switch cases must be wrapped in curly braces `{}`
+- Math expressions must be parenthesized to be evaluated correctly

 ## Grammar Specification

 | Required Features      | Scanner | Parser | IR  | ASM |